 - Ability to analyze, interpret and evaluate accounting data and complex tax issues in order to make findings and/or recommendations, then communicating them clearly and concisely both orally and in writing;

-- Experience with Microsoft Office Products, to include Word, Excel and Outlook and ability to work effectively with minimum supervision while keeping several activities in progress at one time;
+- Experience with basic Microsoft Office products to include Word, Excel and Outlook and ability to work effectively with minimum supervision;